jamestiotio/overdue_backend/README.md

 > Server performance and data safety/security are the *sine qua non* for this project.
 To be very honest, this is a ridiculously super over-engineered no-nonsense implementation for *...ahem... [serious business purposes](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition)* (although due to time constraint, this project is not really to that level of no-nonsense... yet?).
 But I consider it a good thing.
 Welp. 🤷 Fight me. ᕕ( ᐛ )ᕗ

 The reason we utilized [Rust](https://www.rust-lang.org/) is due to its performance, reliability, memory and thread safety, easier concurrency and zero-cost abstractions.
 It also addresses and solves a lot of pain points present in many other programming languages (with a couple of advantages over/compared to languages such as JavaScript, C/C++ and Go).
 Its strong and static type system allows us to conduct some initial input validation even before any data is being passed on to inner/deeper functions, ensuring better security of our backend server application.
 Rust's performance in terms of speed is even comparable to `C++ g++` and `C gcc` (source [here](https://benchmarksgame-team.pages.debian.net/benchmarksgame/which-programs-are-fastest.html)).
 The reason we utilized [`actix-web`](https://actix.rs/) is because it is production-ready, powerful, pragmatic, type-safe and extremely fast/performant (check out its performance on [TechEmpower Framework Benchmarks](https://www.techempower.com/benchmarks/), keeping in mind the caveats of such benchmarks).
 It is also the top-performing web framework written in Rust, thereby allowing us to achieve high performance and high security.
 The reason we utilized [`tokio-postgres`](https://github.com/sfackler/rust-postgres) is because it utilizes the same Tokio runtime used by Actix.
 As such, this allows us to achieve this synergy of mutual reinforcement and compatibility for the sake of data manipulation, data formatting and data types.
 It also has awesome community support, which is greatly helpful since there are many helper crates that were able to improve our productivity rate for the sake of delivering the MVP (minimum viable product) of this backend server as we were able to focus better and more on creating the main business logic of this application instead of having to deal with other more menial tasks such as struct data type conversions and complicated manual input validation.

+The validation technique itself is not impenetrable/unbreakable/unspoofable.
+Some form of end-to-end encryption or advanced cookie-based authentication could be used in the future to guarantee that nobody could inspect the content of the packets, but there is no avoiding the fact that it is entirely possible for malicious users to pose/camouflage as regular players and send legal, even though physically impossible to achieve (or probable with very low probability since it requires a whole lot of luck), JSON payloads.
+We could obfuscate the payload but it just distances away the possibility of cheating and hacking with more effort, instead of completely preventing them from happening in the first place.
+We have separated the frontend and backend elements for the sake of preventing malicious scripts to be run in one server (which is much harder to prevent considering that any credentials put on the frontend game client side will be exposed to all users, no matter how uglified/obfuscated it might be).
+We have implemented validation techniques to the point whereby only legal payloads are accepted.
+Even then, there are payloads which are still considered to be valid (since they are *technically* possible within the limits of our application), and yet it might seem obvious to the human eyes that such payloads are definitely considered to be the result of cheating instead of proper play of the game.
+We could implement behaviour tracking on the game client side to identify which payloads have a high degree/probability of being the result of cheating, but even those scripts could definitely be circumvented somehow (since we do not have full control over the players' devices anyway to install any anti-cheating tools, which would be ethically/morally questionable to some elements of invasion of privacy).
+The point of the validation is to provide enough distance to deter most people from attempting to cheat.
+However, if anyone is willing and able enough to put in the necessary time and effort to circumvent the validation, it is definitely possible.
+All games are cheatable and hackable.
+However, if the validation is implemented in such a way that someone who is willing to cheat will need to put in the same (or perhaps even more) required amount of effort and time as just playing the game legally, I consider that validation as a success.
+Figuring out how to hack/cheat the game will be the game itself for said hacker/cheater.
+Besides, I am honored if someone attempted to cheat/hack at this small game of ours.

 Developing this server code prototype was quite enjoyable, even though the timeline was pretty intensive.
 Maybe I will become a Rustacean one day. 😌